strimzi/proposals/056-zk-kraft-migration.md

 ---

-While migration is running, it's still possible to not move forward with finalizing the migration but rolling back instead.

-**_Preconditions_**

-The FSM is in the `Migration` state (as per `Kafka.status.migrationState` field).
-The migration is ongoing.

-**_Trigger_**

-The user can rollback the process by applying the `strimzi.io/kraft: pre-migration` annotation on the `Kafka` custom resource.

-**_Actions_**

-In this case, the operator starts a reconciliation an, via the `KafkaReconciler` component, configures the brokers with no ZooKeeper migration flag, and no KRaft controllers quorum connection information.
-Finally, the operator rolls the brokers, via the `KafkaRoller`, and waits for them to be ready again.
-The current reconciliation ends.

-**_Status changes_**

-The FSM moves back to the `WaitBrokersInMigration`, so actually at the beginning of the Phase 2.

----

 While migration is running, the operator has to check for its status and if it's finished and KRaft controllers are working in "dual write" mode.
 This way the next step will be to move brokers and controllers out of migration and using KRaft only in Phase 3/4.